Trainers (TTT) Course for Thrive trained Practitioners

 Module 3: e-Learning - Individually arranged through the training department.

 Module 4: Days 6, 7 and 8 - Field based teaching observation and practice.
 Individually arranged through the Training Department once course booking is confirmed.

 Module 5: Days 9 and 10 - Classroom based 9.00am - 5.00pm

 Full attendance is required for Licensing which requires the flexibility to attend pre-arranged, scheduled training days.

-Requirements: You must have successfully completed a Thrive Practitioners Course and, it is recommended,that you are also a Thrive Course Leader.
-You will have a passion for Thrive along with a good understanding of the neuroscience which underpins the Thrive approach.
-A sound knowledge of the Thrive model of emotional development and confident use of Thrive-Online is also essential.
-You will need to be emotionally resilient, able to self-regulate and hold yourself steady, and used to self-directed learning.
-You will also need to have previous experience of training adults (eg. teaching, coaching, leading workshops or Insets etc).
+Requirements: You must have successfully completed a Thrive Practitioners Course.
+It is also recommended that you are a Thrive Course Leader.
+You will have a passion for Thrive along with a good understanding of the neuroscience which underpins the Thrive approach, a sound knowledge of the Thrive model of emotional development and being confident in the use of Thrive-Online is also essential.
+You will need to be emotionally resilient, able to self-regulate and hold yourself steady, and be used to self-directed learning.
+You will also need to have previous experience of presenting and training adults (eg. teaching, coaching, leading workshops or Insets etc).
 Delegates will need to provide their own laptop.

-Before booking, please refer to the document 'Becoming a Thrive Licensed Trainer' available on the content page for details of what it means to be a Thrive Trainer, the pre-qualifying criteria, assessment criteria and Licensing guidelines.
+Before booking, please refer to the document 'The Route to becoming a Thrive Licensed Trainer' available on the content page, for details of what it means to be a Thrive Licensed Trainer, the pre-qualifying criteria, assessment criteria and Licensing guidelines.

 Please contact Thrive for more information 01392 797555 Option 1